roleoroleo/yi-hack-Allwinner/README.md

 This custom firmware contains features replicated from the [yi-hack-MStar](https://github.com/roleoroleo/yi-hack-MStar) project and similar to the [yi-hack-v4](https://github.com/TheCrypt0/yi-hack-v4) project.

 - FEATURES
-  - RTSP server - allows a RTSP stream of the video (high and/or low resolution) but without audio.
+  - RTSP server - allows a RTSP stream of the video (high and/or low resolution) and audio (thanks to @PieVo for the work on MStar platform).
     - rtsp://IP-CAM/ch0_0.h264        (high res)
     - rtsp://IP-CAM/ch0_1.h264        (low res)
   - ONVIF server (with support for h264 stream, snapshot, ptz and presets - standardized interfaces for IP cameras.
   - Snapshot service - allows to get a jpg with a web request.
     - http://IP-CAM:8080/cgi-bin/snapshot.sh?res=low&watermark=yes        (select resolution: low or high, and watermark: yes or no)
     - http://IP-CAM:8080/cgi-bin/snapshot.sh                              (default high without watermark)
-  - MQTT - Motion detection through mqtt protocol.
+  - MQTT - Motion detection and baby crying detection through mqtt protocol.
   - Web server - web configutation interface (port 8080).
   - SSH server - dropbear.
   - Telnet server - busybox.